Justice Department tells Mueller his House testimony 'must remain within the boundaries' of public report

 "These privileges would include discussion about the investigative steps or decisions, made during your investigation not otherwise described in the public version of your report.
 Consistent with standard practice, Department witnesses should decline to address potentially privileged matters, thus affording the Department the full opportunity at a later date to consider particular questions and possible accommodations that may fulfill the committees' legitimate need for information while protecting Executive Branch confidentiality interests."

-The letter comes after a deal was struck earlier this month for Mueller to give extended testimony as part of a deal for him to appear before congressional lawmakers later this month, Democratic Party officials said at the time.
+The letter comes after a deal was struck earlier this month for Mueller to give extended testimony as part of an agreement for him to appear before congressional lawmakers later this month, Democratic Party officials said at the time.

 Mueller's highly anticipated appearance was pushed back at his request, Judiciary Chairman Jerrold Nadler, D-N.Y., and Intelligence Chairman Adam Schiff, D-Calif., said in a joint statement.